elliotperviz/cmms/md/C01_02/README.md

 heat.in  init_final.data
 ```

-Use vim to inspect "heat.in"
+Use vim to inspect the new input file
 ```bash
 vim heat.in
 ```